Protracted Rope Bondage

 Artificial

 Poly Combo rope is made from polyester and polypropylene fibres and is an excellent, low-cost, general utility rope.
-This economical, high-strength rope has extremely low stretch properties, high abrasion resistance, and easily spliced.
+This economical, high-strength rope has extremely low stretch properties, high abrasion resistance, and is easily spliced.
 This rope features good abrasion resistance, high strength and will hover just under the water,

 CombiCord